Zosick/About-Me/README.md

 - 🔭 I’m currently focused on **TRL Calculator**, a robust CLI tool for academic data assessment.
 - 🌱 My primary focus is on building **clean, high-performance Python utilities** to solve practical academic data problems.
 - 💡 I'm an enthusiast for improving the **user experience (UX)** of command-line tools using libraries like **Rich**.
-- 🤝 I'm open to collaborating on projects involving **data analysis, TRL assessment, and data visualization**.
+- 🤝 I'm open to collaborating on projects involving **data analysis and data visualization**.

 <hr/>